windingwind/zotero-plugin-template/README.md

 - Event-driven, functional programming, under extensive skeleton;
 - Simple and user-friendly, works out-of-the-box.
-- ⭐ [New!]
-Auto hot reload!
-Whenever the source code is modified, automatically compile and reload.
-[See here→](#auto-hot-reload)
 - Abundant examples in `src/modules/examples.ts`, covering most of the commonly used APIs in plugins (using [zotero-plugin-toolkit](https://github.com/windingwind/zotero-plugin-toolkit));
 - TypeScript support:
   - Full type definition support for the whole Zotero project, which is written in JavaScript (using [zotero-types](https://github.com/windingwind/zotero-types));
   - Global variables and environment setup;
 - Plugin develop/build/release workflow:
+  - ⭐ [New!]
+Auto hot reload!
+Whenever the source code is modified, automatically compile and reload.
+[See here→](#auto-hot-reload)
   - Automatically generate/update plugin id/version, update configrations, and set environment variables (`development` / `production`);
-  - Automatically build and reload code in Zotero;
   - Automatically release to GitHub;
 - Prettier and ES Lint integration.